 After that, on the way back to the parking garage to get our cars and call it a night, we finally witnessed a crime.
 We came upon three white students on a dark path, obviously engaged in a drug deal.

 “Look at that,” Paddy said as we watched the transaction.

 “And everyone tries to say there’s no crime at Towson,” Matthew said, shaking his head.
 “This is not a safe campus.”

 “What are you going to do?”
 I asked.

 No one intervened.

-Watch our documentary about the White Student Union this Tuesday, May 28, on VICE.com.
-Here's the trailer.
+For more on 21st century white supremacy, watch our documentary about the White Student Union this month on VICE.com.